-Worldwide, approximately 36.7 million individuals are currently living with HIV, 1.1 million of them in the United States.
+Worldwide, approximately 36.7 million individuals are currently living with HIV,

 At Healthline, we commemorate World AIDS Day by celebrating and honoring the activists, organizations, and initiatives that are helping to educate and raise awareness about HIV and AIDS in special and meaningful ways.
 Join us in recognizing the inspirational leaders in HIV advocacy and awareness in our 5th annual HIV Influencer Honors.

 Best moment of the year for HIV awareness

 On National Gay Men’s HIV/AIDS Awareness Day, the

 Bruce Richman is the founder of Prevention Access Campaign and the powerful leader behind the #UequalsU movement.
 Diagnosed with HIV in 2003, Richman learned in 2012 that by being undetectable he couldn’t transmit HIV sexually.
 He ambitiously set out to share that information with the world in hopes of lessening the fear and stigma that those living with HIV experience.
 Recognized internationally as the leader of one the most freeing messages for people living with HIV, we’re proud to name Bruce Richman as the Healthline HIV Influencers Honors Person of the Year.

 Prevention Access Campaign’s #UequalsU continues to be the biggest movement and news in 2017 in the HIV community.
 “U=U” stands for “Undetectable equals untransmittable.”
 It’s about spreading the message that those living with HIV who have an undetectable viral load for at least six months aren’t capable of transmitting HIV to a sexual partner, even in the absence of condoms.
 Over the past 18 months, the campaign received more than 500 endorsements from international AIDS service organizations, government agencies, and leading and respected researchers.